-Happy Tail: A newly adopted pup helped a Weimaraner overcome her grief
+Happy Tail: Adopted pup helped a Weimaraner

 A backyard breeder neglected the remaining puppies of a Weimaraner litter so North Mecklenburg Animal Rescue in Charlotte, NC took them in.
 Their ribs were showing and their skin was peeling from dehydration.